 More than 100 million square feet of the cheaper, Chinese-made wood flooring sold by Lumber Liquidators is installed in homes across the United States each year.
 The flooring used formaldehyde-rich glues and has failed to pass safety standards for toxic emissions.

-Kline & Specter has more than 40 attorneys, five of whom are also highly experienced doctors, who can help you determine if exposure to wood flooring sold by Lumber Liquidators caused a cancerous condition or a severe respiratory ailment.
+Kline & Specter has 50 attorneys, five of whom are also highly experienced doctors, who can help you determine if exposure to wood flooring sold by Lumber Liquidators caused a cancerous condition or a severe respiratory ailment.

 Although a class-action lawsuit has been filed against the lumber company, Kline & Specter lawyers represent clients in individual cases when they have suffered serious illness or death due to environmental- or product-caused cancer.